Camerina Pavón y Oviedo: Life

+José Ignacio Pavón, grandfather of Camerina Pavón y Oviedo.

 Map of the Tacubaya municipality at the end of the 19th century.

 Work

 She published her poetry in the liberal newspaper El Monitor Republicano, founded and directed by the Mexican journalist Vicente García Torres, and in the Diario del Hogar of Filomeno Mata, who described her as a "distinguished collaborator."
 Among her production, is the verse she wrote to Matilde Montoya, the first woman who studied and practiced medicine professionally in Mexico: